KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 # An Advanced Approach to Komodo's Antara Framework

-The following content is provided for the experienced C++ developer who desires to employ the Antara framework to create new modules for Komodo Smart Chains.
+The following content is provided for the experienced C++ developer who desires to create new Antara modules for Komodo Smart Chains.

-The content herein provides introductory instruction that can allow the developer to more easily read existing code and follow advanced tutorials that examine specific Antara modules.
+The content herein provides introductory instruction that can allow the developer to more easily read existing Antara-related code and follow advanced tutorials that examine specific Antara modules.

 ## Prerequisite Knowledge